FINDING FREEDOM WITH THE LIVING INQUIRIES

 Scott’s work with addictions has culminated in the publishing of his newest book, Natural Rest for Addiction: A Revolutionary Way to Recover through Presence and the opening in 2014 of his Kiloby Center for Recovery near Palm Springs, California.

-Join with me, or with other facilitators of this work, to take a look – it could change your life!
+Join with me to take a look – it could change your life!

 “I feel so fortunate to have met Sumitra during our immersion training with the Hakomi method and to have received her thoughtful guidance with Scott Kiloby’s work.
 She is a bright light who embodies what she teaches and shares; she truly lives from the heart and creates a safe, nurturing environment for beautiful self-discovery to unfold.
 I am deeply grateful for what Sumitra has brought to me, and highly recommend her Living Inquiries sessions.” ~ Lisa